 Often packaged together with astraphobia, which is the fear of thunderstorms, or keraunophobia, the fear of lightening, brontophobia is specifically the fear of thunder.
 One of the ten most common phobias in the world, this fear is actually present in both humans and animals.
 While a person may rationally understand that the thunder holds no danger for them, this often fails to ease their fears and without help a sufferer can become truly agitated during storms.
 Most common in children, this is still a very real fear that many people suffer from even into adulthood, which is why we offer online therapy for brontophobia here at GoMentor.com.
-First, however, here is a closer look at the symptoms and dangers associated with brontophobia.

 People who suffer from brontophobia will often be filled with anxiety during thunderstorms, even if they are safely in their home.
 Like most phobias, panic attacks, crying, sweating, and a rapid heartbeat can all occur while the person is in the grip of their fear.
 Unique to this group of fears, however, is the interesting fact that most brontophobics will search out company to reassure them during a storm.
 This can drastically reduce the severity of their symptoms.
 People with brontophobia may also try to “hide” from a storm, covering their ears or climbing into closets.
 They will also pay attention to the possibility of an oncoming storm much more closely than other people, feeling an impending sense of dread that likely worsens their symptoms.